pda87/Twitter-TweetAnImage/README.md

 # Twitter-TweetAnImage
-Code to send a Tweet with an image attached
+PHP Code to send a Tweet with an image attached.

+Uses the "TwitterAPIExchange" Github project.